Dependent density regression#

 ax.set_ylabel("Largest posterior expected\nmixture weight");

-Since only three mixture components have appreciable posterior expected weight for any data point, we can be fairly certain that truncation did not unduly influence our results.
+Since only six mixture components have appreciable posterior expected weight for any data point, we can be fairly certain that truncation did not unduly influence our results.
 (If most components had appreciable posterior expected weight, truncation may have influenced the results, and we would have increased the number of components and sampled again.)

 Visually, it is reasonable that the LIDAR data has three linear components, so these posterior expected weights seem to have identified the structure of the data well.
 We now sample from the posterior predictive distribution to get a better understand the model’s performance.